The Amazing Race: Teams

 Typically, each season features around a dozen or so teams, each composed of two people with a pre-existing relationship.
 Original show rules required that teammates have a pre-existing relationship of more than three years and no previous acquaintance with other racers during that cycle.
 Individual racers must be of a specific nationality and meet specific age requirements; this is necessary to allow teams to obtain the necessary passport documentation to travel across the world without incident.

 The team format has varied in some seasons.
 Most notably, the Family Edition featured ten teams of four racers, some of whom were young children.
-The twenty-sixth and twenty-ninth seasons included teams made up of people who met for the first time just prior to the start of the race - in the former, they were paired by producers based on potental romantic compatibility, while in the latter, teams were determined in a draft based on the outcome of an opening challenge.
-Occasionally, seasons may be themed around those with some celebrity status, paired with their loved ones- notably, the twenty-eighth season featured social media celebrities and multiple seasons of the Australian edition have featured celebrities and those seasons have been billed as a "Celebrity Edition".
+The twenty-sixth and twenty-ninth seasons included teams made up of people who met for the first time just prior to the start of the race - in the former, they were paired by producers based on potential romantic compatibility, while in the latter, teams were determined in a draft based on the outcome of an opening challenge.
+Occasionally, seasons may be themed around those with some celebrity status, paired with their loved ones- notably, the twenty-eighth season featured social media celebrities and multiple seasons of the Australian edition have featured celebrities and those seasons have been billed as a Celebrity Edition.

 Normally unseen, a two-person production crew, one recording audio and the other recording video, accompanies every team.
 Generally, teams may not travel without their production crew, who are switched among teams after each leg to avoid biases from developing.